• Skip to primary navigation

 • Loans

-Those looking for a traditional bank solution should consider the TD Go Reloadable Prepaid Visa Card.
-The account does it come with the same level of features as you’ll find with Greenlight or FamZoo.
-But it does allow parents to monitor how their teen’s are spending money and to set up email and text alerts.
+Those looking for a traditional bank solution should consider the TD Essential Banking account.
+The account doesn’t come with the same level of features as you’ll find with Greenlight or FamZoo.
+But you can monitor your teen’s spending online and through the mobile app.

 How to Pick a Debit Card for Kids

-The two key considerations when chosen a prepaid card for a minor are features and fees.
-The best prepaid cards designed for teens include an app.
+The two key considerations when choosing a prepaid debit card for a minor are features and fees.
+The best reloadable prepaid cards designed for teens include an app.
 The prepaid debit card itself is similar to any other prepaid card.
 Fees do vary from one card to the next.
 That said, the cards listed above all charge fairly reasonable fees.

-And apart from fees, the prepaid card itself is pretty much the same from one company to the next.
-What sets a teen prepaid card apart is the app.
+And apart from fees, the reloadable prepaid debit card itself is pretty much the same from one company to the next.
+What sets a teen prepaid debit card apart is the app.

 The best apps offer parental controls and money management tools.